KSXGitHub/rsexample/readme.md

 ```

 ## Installing
-Installing the built software with Meosn is just as simple as.
+Installing the built software with Meson is just as simple as.

 ```console
 meson install -C <build dir name>